MellyCodes808/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
-This dataset holds test results for 50 MechaCarprototypes.
+This dataset holds test results for 50 MechaCar prototypes.
 Each Prototype was produced with various design attributes that are meant to increase preformance.
 By Using R  I designed a linear model that predicts the MPG of mechaCar protypes using linerar regression and T-tests

 ## Linear Regression to Predict MPG
 Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?